rage/programming-23/data/part-4/6-strings-and-lists.md

 Notice the global variable is assigned within the `if` block now.

 The automatic tests in the TMC system are executed without running any of the code in the `if` block.
-So, in this latter example the function couldn't even theoretically work at all, since it refers to the variable `name_list`, which doesn't exist at all when the tests are executed.
+So, in this latter example the function wouldn't even theoretically work, since it refers to the variable `name_list`, which doesn't exist at all when the tests are executed.

 <programming-exercise name='Everything reversed' tmcname='part04-33_everything_reversed'>

-Please write a function named `everything_reversed` which takes a list of strings as an argument.
+Please write a function named `everything_reversed`, which takes a list of strings as its argument.
 The function returns a new list with all of the items on the original list reversed.
 Also the order of items should be reversed on the new list.

 An example of how the function should work: